DPMs Impact Fall Prevention

 Previous studies have shown that foot pain is associated with a risk of falling in men and women residing in a retirement village.
 Since foot pain occurs in up to 54 percent of community dwelling elderly people, the relationship between foot pain and risk of falling can be significant.
 Providing interventions for older individuals with foot pain and high plantar pressures may result in a reduced risk of falling.
 These interventions could include footwear with better cushioning under areas of high pressure as well as podiatric care, which includes lesion debridement or orthotic treatment.

 The role of shoes in the risk of falls is the subject of extensive study.
-Some of the findings have been surprising based upon our understanding of proprioception (and sensory feedback from the feet to provide balance and postural control.
+Some of the findings have been surprising based upon our understanding of proprioception (The unconscious perception of movement and spatial orientation arising from stimuli within the body itself.) and sensory feedback from the feet to provide balance and postural control.
 While most would expect that going barefoot would provide better balance in comparison to wearing shoes, research has indicated the opposite result when looking at the frequency of falls in the elderly.

 A study by Koepsell and co-workers showed that walking barefoot or simply wearing socks indoors resulted in an 11-fold increased risk of falling in comparison to wearing shoes.